How to choose the best pillow for you

 You spend so much time with your pillow that it’s worth going to the trouble of selecting one that’s right for you.
 You will have your own sleeping style; perhaps you sleep mostly on your side, perhaps on your back, or a mixture of the two – this determines the ideal height of your pillow.
 Depending upon the state of your neck, spine and back you will require a specific amount of support from your pillow, you’ll even have your own preferences for the pillow filling; synthetic (hollowfibre) or natural (feather or down), or perhaps something more unusual like memory foam, latex, cotton or water.

-Read about each of the pillow types and see our favourites:
+Read about each of the types of pillow fillings and see our favourite pillows:

 - About Feather pillows